The post BMW R20 Concept Unveiled appeared first on Rider Magazine.

 The post 2024 BMW F 900 GS Review | First Ride appeared first on Rider Magazine.

-Paul Yaffe Custom BMW R 18 One Eight "C"
+]]>The post Paul Yaffe Creates Custom BMW R 18 One Eight “C” appeared first on Rider Magazine.

 Yaffe is well-known to the custom motorcycle world.
 His bikes show up across the globe at various bike shows, rallies, and events, and he’s been awarded recognitions such as three “World’s Most Beautiful Motorcycle” awards from the Oakland Roadster Show and two “Builder of Year” and three “Trendsetter of the Year” awards from Easyriders Magazine.
 He was also inducted into the Sturgis Hall of Fame in 2015.